Feminism: Pro-feminism

-Anti-feminism and criticism of feminism
+Criticism of feminism

+Writers such as Camille Paglia, Christina Hoff Sommers, Jean Bethke Elshtain, Elizabeth Fox-Genovese, and Daphne Patai oppose some forms of feminism, though they identify as feminists.
+They argue, for example, that in some cases feminists promote misandry and elevate women's interests above men's, and criticize some feminist positions as harmful to both men and women.
+A meta-analysis in 2023 published in the journal Psychology of Women Quarterly investigated the stereotype of feminists' attitudes to men and concluded that feminist views of men were no different to that of non-feminists or men towards men and titled the phenomenon the misandry myth, based on "evidence that it is false and widespread".

+Anti-feminism

 Anti-feminism is opposition to feminism in some or all of its forms.

 In the 19th century, anti-feminism was mainly focused on opposition to women's suffrage.
 Later, opponents of women's entry into institutions of higher learning argued that education was too great a physical burden on women.
 Other anti-feminists opposed women's entry into the labour force, or their right to join unions, to sit on juries, or to obtain birth control and control of their sexuality.

 Some people have opposed feminism on the grounds that they believe it is contrary to traditional values or religious beliefs.
-Anti-feminists argue, for example, that social acceptance of divorce and non-married women is wrong and harmful, and that men and women are fundamentally different and thus their different traditional roles in society should be maintained.
+Some anti-feminists argue, for example, that social acceptance of divorce and non-married women is wrong and harmful, and that men and women are fundamentally different and thus their different traditional roles in society should be maintained.
 Other anti-feminists oppose women's entry into the workforce, political office, and the voting process, as well as the lessening of male authority in families.

-Writers such as Camille Paglia, Christina Hoff Sommers, Jean Bethke Elshtain, Elizabeth Fox-Genovese, Lisa Lucile Owens and Daphne Patai oppose some forms of feminism, though they identify as feminists.
-They argue, for example, that feminism often promotes misandry and the elevation of women's interests above men's, and criticize radical feminist positions as harmful to both men and women.
 Daphne Patai and Noretta Koertge argue that the term "anti-feminist" is used to silence academic debate about feminism.
-Lisa Lucile Owens argues that certain rights extended exclusively to women are patriarchal because they relieve women from exercising a crucial aspect of their moral agency.